-To give an example of orographically influenced PV modifications, the air parcel in Fig. 3d experiences a steep early increase of diagnosed PV (brown line) when it is located over the Dinaric Alps (purple contours in Fig. 3a).
+To give an example of orographically influenced PV modifications, the air parcel in Fig. 3d experiences a steep early increase in diagnosed PV (brown line) when it is located over the Dinaric Alps (purple contours in Fig. 3a).
 In this case, the early PV increase (after t = -48 h) is related to orographic environmental PV modification (dotted grey line).
-Afterwards, there are no further PV changes related to orography and thus the grey line in Fig. 3d remains horizontal.
-The environmental PV is still

-215 modified though but through non-orographic environmental PV changes (dotted black line).
+Afterwards, there are no further PV changes related to orography, and thus, the grey line in Fig. 3d remains horizontal.
+The environmental PV is still modified though but through nonorographic environmental PV changes (dotted black line).
 At the time of the mature stage t = 0 h, the air parcel has experienced a net environmental PV modification of 0.5 PVU (the sum of apveNO and apveO).
 As the production of orographic environmental PV exceeds the destruction due to non-orographic environmental PV, we refer to the final value of apve of 0.5 PVU as orographic environmental PV.
-It is important to note that with this approach, the
+It is important to note that with this approach the "orographic environmental PV" refers to the PV modification near mountains without identifying or specifying the underlying physical process.
+This PV modification can be due to frictional effects and/or cloud-related diabatic processes.